 More bidding strategies

-Aside from the eight strategies mentioned above, Google also launched three other bid strategies reserved for only the Display Network and YouTube Ads.
+Aside from the eight strategies mentioned above, Google offers three other bid strategies reserved for only the Display Network and YouTube Ads.
 But we’ll go over them quickly below:

-- Cost per thousand impressions (CPM) – a type of bidding strategy that involves bidding on impressions.
+- Cost per thousand impressions (CPM) – A strategy that involves bidding on impressions.
 The cost is determined based on every 1,000 impressions your ad gets.

-- Cost per thousand visible impressions (vCPM) – a variation of CPM bidding where bids can be placed based on 1,000 potential viewable impressions.
-According to Google, an ad is considered viewable when 50 percent shows on screen for one second or longer.
-This also counts when a video ad plays for two seconds or longer.
+- Cost per thousand visible impressions (vCPM) – A variation of CPM bidding where bids can be placed based on 1,000 potential viewable impressions.
+According to Google, an ad is considered viewable when 50 percent shows on-screen for one second or longer.
 This is a tactic used in manual bidding to generate brand awareness.

-We know a human touch is crucial to campaign success — luckily, marketers are humans (AI bots notwithstanding).
+We know the human touch is crucial to campaign success — luckily, marketers are humans (AI bots notwithstanding).
 That also means mistakes sometimes happen.

 We’ll do our part to help you avoid these costly mistakes by sharing the common pitfalls you want to avoid.